Montana Overland & 4x4 Adventures

 Quick info:

-Nearest Town?: Between Anaconda & Phillpsburg Open Dates?: Over-Snow Dec.
-2 - May 15
+Nearest Town?: Between Anaconda & Phillpsburg Open Dates?: May 15th to Dec 14th (??)

 Class: 2.5 (High Clearance SUV friendly) Length?: 12.3 Miles from Hwy 1 & Southern Cross